Set Up an AWS Glue Data Catalog File Federation Connection (Beta)

 - Temporal Data Types: The time and timestamp_ntz data types aren't supported.

 - Change Data: Certain features in Data Cloud require the ability to detect when a data lake object changes (example, data actions).
-In order for Data Cloud to construct a change data feed, that is, a log of incremental changes to an external data lake object, a primary key must be specified.
-To use such features, leverage Iceberg’s identifier-field-ids construct to define which columns comprise a table’s primary key and ensure that your query engines (writers) respect your configuration.
+For Data Cloud to construct a change data feed, that is, a log of incremental changes to an external data lake object, it needs a primary key.
+For such features, use Iceberg’s identifier-field-ids construct to define which columns comprise a table’s primary key and make sure that your query engines (writers) respect your configuration.